 Periyar National Park

-This morning you descend from the hills and make the three hour drive to Alleppey.
-Here you board a houseboat to begin a cruise through the complex system of beautiful lagoons and canals known as the ‘Malabar Backwaters’.
+This morning we descend from the hills and make the three hour drive to Alleppey.
+Here we board a houseboat to begin a cruise through the complex system of beautiful lagoons and canals known as the ‘Malabar Backwaters’.
 These waterways are the principal means of communication and trade for scores of homes and villages.
 Along the banks, at jetties and ferry stops, there's often a wonderful array of produce ready for market - sacks of cashews are piled high next to coconuts.